fengyuchengdu/KAC_cgMLST_scheme/README.md

 3. Pull all files in this repository.
 4. Run AlleleCall in chewBBACA with the downloaded files.
    Example command:
-`chewBBACA.py AlleleCall -i /path/to/InputAssemblies -g /path/to/KAC_wgMLST -o /path/to/OutputFolderName --cpu 20 --genes-list KAC_cgMLST_2066 --training-file KAC_training.trn`
+`chewBBACA.py AlleleCall -i /path/to/InputAssemblies -g /path/to/KAC_wgMLST -o /path/to/OutputFolderName --cpu 20 --genes-list KAC_cgMLST_2067`
 5. Concatenate the output file named `results_alleles.tsv` with the pre-called dataset named `pre-called_cgMLST_dataset.tsv`.
 6. Run cgmlst-dists on the combined dataset to obtain the pairwise cgMLST distances.
 7. You may gather the distance matrix, using [csvtk](https://github.com/shenwei356/csvtk) or R, to find out the closest genome and the number of different loci in the pre-called dataset for each of your query genomes.
-8. Check pre-defined CG for each pre-called genome and evaluate the distance using the pre-defined cutoff for CG determination.
+8. Check pre-defined CC for each pre-called genome and evaluate the distance using the pre-defined cutoff for CC determination.

 ## Citation